Infinite-step stationarity of rotor walk and the wired spanning forest: Notations and definitions

 We denote by $\SF(Z)$ the set of $Z$-oriented spanning forests of $G$.

 \begin{definition}[Oriented uniform spanning forest] Suppose that $Z$ is a subset of $G$ such that $V\setminus Z$ is finite.
-The \emph{$Z$-oriented uniform spanning forest}, denoted by $\ousf(Z)$, is the uniform probability measure on $Z$-oriented spanning forests of $G$. \end{definition} Note that $\ousf(Z)$ is well defined as there are only finitely many $Z$-oriented spanning forests by the assumption on $Z$.
+The \emph{$Z$-oriented uniform spanning forest}, denoted by $\ousf(Z)$, is the uniform probability measure on $Z$-oriented spanning forests of $G$. \end{definition} Note that $\ousf(Z)$ is well defined as there are only finitely many $Z$-oriented spanning forests by the assumption that $V \setminus Z$ is finite.

-We now describe how to pick $Z$-oriented forests uniformly at random when $G \setminus Z$ is not necessarily finite by using the exhaustion method.
+Now let $Z$ be a finite subset of $V$.
+This means that $V \setminus Z$ is infinite, so Definition~\ref{definition: usf} does not apply.
+In this case, the $Z$-oriented uniform spanning forest can be defined by using the following exhaustion method.